American Revolution: Declaration of Independence

-Defending the Revolution
+Defending the revolution

 British return: 1776–1777

 According to British historian Jeremy Black, the British had significant advantages, including a highly trained army, the world's largest navy, and an efficient system of public finance that could easily fund the war.
-However, they seriously misunderstood the depth of support for the American Patriot position and ignored the advice of General Gage, misinterpreting the situation as merely a large-scale riot.
-The British government believed that they could overawe the Americans by sending a large military and naval force, forcing them to be loyal again:
+However, they seriously misunderstood the depth of support for the American Patriot position, misinterpreting the situation as merely a large-scale riot.
+The British government believed that they could overawe the Americans by sending a large military and naval force:

-Washington forced the British out of Boston in the spring of 1776, and neither the British nor the Loyalists controlled any significant areas.
-The British, however, were massing forces at their naval base at Halifax, Nova Scotia.
+In the Siege of Boston, Washington forced the British out of the city in the spring of 1776, and neither the British nor the Loyalists controlled any significant areas.
+The British, however, were amassing forces at their naval base at Halifax, Nova Scotia.
 They returned in force in July 1776, landing in New York and defeating Washington's Continental Army in August at the Battle of Brooklyn.
+This gave the British control of New York City and its strategic harbor.
 Following that victory, they requested a meeting with representatives from Congress to negotiate an end to hostilities.

 A delegation including John Adams and Benjamin Franklin met British admiral Richard Howe on Staten Island in New York Harbor on September 11 in what became known as the Staten Island Peace Conference.
 Howe demanded that the Americans retract the Declaration of Independence, which they refused to do, and negotiations ended.
 The British then seized New York City and nearly captured Washington's army.
-They made the city and its strategic harbor their main political and military base of operations, holding it until November 1783.
+They made the city their main political and military base of operations, holding it until November 1783.
 The city became the destination for Loyalist refugees and a focal point of Washington's intelligence network.